moves-rwth/attestor/README.md

 Detailed step-by-step instructions on using Attestor to analyze Java programs are found on the [detailed walkthrough page](https://github.com/moves-rwth/attestor/wiki/Walkthrough).

 Furthermore, we maintain a collection of running examples (including source code, user-defined graph grammars, and configuration files) in a [separate repository](https://github.com/moves-rwth/attestor-examples).
 All of these examples can be directly executed using provided auxiliary scripts.
 Please confer the documentation in the examples repository for further details.

+# Options & Settings

+Attestor can be configured using various [command line options](https://github.com/moves-rwth/attestor/wiki/Command-Line-Options).
+Alternatively, it is possible to store such a configuration in a dedicated [settings file](https://github.com/moves-rwth/attestor/wiki/Settings-file).
+In particular, the options allow to pass [linear temporal logic specifications](https://github.com/moves-rwth/attestor/wiki/LTL-Specifications) to be verified for the provided Java program.

+It is possible to manually supply [graph grammars](https://github.com/moves-rwth/attestor/wiki/Graph-Grammar-Syntax), [initial heaps](https://github.com/moves-rwth/attestor/wiki/Heap-Configuration-Syntax), and [contracts](https://github.com/moves-rwth/attestor/wiki/Contract-File-Syntax) to Attestor.

+Please confer the respective pages for further details.

+# Glossary

+A [glossary](https://github.com/moves-rwth/attestor/wiki/Glossary]) providing brief explanations of most technical terms is found in our Wiki.

 # People